Rapptz/discord.py/docs/api.rst

     .. attribute:: stream

-        The invite targets a stream.
+        A stream invite that targets a user.

     .. attribute:: embedded_application

-        The invite targets an embedded application activity.
+        A stream invite that targets an embedded application.

 .. class:: VideoQualityMode